DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/Custom_Connector_Code_Working_Version/README.md

 ### Common Issues

 - **API Key Issues**: Ensure your API key is valid and has the correct permissions
-- **Network Connectivity**: Check that your network can reach the FTS API endpoint
+- **Network Connectivity**: Check that your network can reach the Agriculture API endpoint
 - **Schema Changes**: If the API changes its schema, you may need to update the connector
 - **Cursor Issues**: If the cursor becomes invalid, reset the connector to perform a full sync
 - **Memory Limitations**: For very large datasets, consider decreasing the page size